Tropical Storm Henri (2003): Preparations

 The National Hurricane Center issued a Tropical Storm Warning from Englewood to Indian Pass, Florida while Henri was a tropical depression; however, warnings were discontinued by the time Henri made landfall.
 Flood warnings were issued across the state prior to the storm making landfall, with predictions of 5 to 10 in of rainfall.
 As a result of the storm's approach, twelve shelters were placed on standby.
 Similarly, the Hurricane Shelter Information Hotline was placed on standby and ready to be activated within 10 minutes.
 Levy County officials declared a state of emergency.
 There, sand bags and sand were sent to Cedar Key, Yankeetown, and Inglis in anticipation for storm surge and flooding.
+Schools in three western Florida counties canceled events for the evening of September 5 due to the storm.

 Impact

+Henri dropped heavy rainfall along its path as a tropical cyclone and as a remnant low throughout the eastern United States.